Emergency Medical Services

 Whether an EMT chooses to work in the volunteer or career setting, or both, they are always called upon to work with other EMS, firefighters, law enforcement, and specialized emergency response to get the job done.
 Working together to help others is what EMS is all about.
 Cattaraugus County is very proud of all our EMS providers and the services provided every day to save lives and keep our communities safe.

-The primary goal and function of the EMS Division is to provide basic life support training and ongoing education to ensure highly trained certified first responders (CFRs) and emergency medical technicians (EMTs) are available to serve Cattaraugus County.
+The primary goal and function of CCOES is to provide basic life support training and ongoing education to ensure highly trained certified first responders (CFRs) and emergency medical technicians (EMTs) are available to serve Cattaraugus County.
 In addition to this training we also coordinate CPR training for organizations and groups through the County.

 - Amercian Heart Association CPR and/ or First Aid

 For more information about EMS in Cattaraugus County, contact the Office of Emergency Services by calling (716) 938-2244.

 |NYS DOH BLS Protocols Version 16.02 updated 3/10/16||1.78 MB|